psemdel/py-trading-bot/installation_guide.md

 # Telegram
 If you want to use Telegram to receive alert, you first need to create a bot in Telegram with BotFather.
 Internet is full of explanation on the topic.
 Note your token.

+# Jupyter (optional)
+It is optional, but you Jupyter to read the Jupyter notebooks.
+Vectorbt is very good to visualize strategies in Jupyter, it would be too bad not to use this possibility.

 # Configuration
 Go in trading_bot/settings.py, set IB settings relative to port (don't forget to open your Api in this software).